 The drainage system is self-contained and uses two separate holding tanks to contain the waste water until it can be dumped at an appropriate waste water disposal site.
-This means you can use the toilet, sinks and shower even in areas where utility hookups are not available.
+This means you can use the toilet, sinks, and shower even in areas where utility hookups are not available.

 The black water holding tank contains the sewage from the toilet and may include bathroom lavatory on some models.
 The gray water holding tank contains the waste water from the galley sink and shower, and may include bathroom lavatory.

-See "Tank Capacities" for your model in Introduction section.
+See "Specifications" in the Introduction section for tank capacities for your model.